microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-overview.md

 # {{ page.title }}
 {:.no_toc}

-Customers and partners have a significant need to deliver a conversational assistant tailored to their brand, personalized to their users, and made available across a broad range of canvases and devices.
-Continuing Microsoft's open-sourced approach towards the [Bot Framework](http://aka.ms/botframework) SDK, the open-source Virtual Assistant solution provides you with a set of core foundational capabilities and full control over the end user experience.
+The Virtual Assistant Solution Accelerator is an open-sourced solution based on the [Microsoft Bot Framework](https://aka.ms/botframework) providing you with a set of core foundational capabilities and full ownership of a conversational assistant tailored to your brand, personalized to your users, and made available across a broad range of canvases and devices.
+Owning and enriching user relationships is vital to the goals of the Virtual Assistant Solution Accelerator.
+You can modify the name, voice, and personality to suit your brand's requirements and style guide.

-Owning and enriching customer relationships and insights is vital to the goals of the Virtual Assistant.
-You can modify the name, voice, and personality to suit a customer’s needs.
-The solution simplifies the creation of a Virtual Assistant, enabling you to Get started in minutes and extend with end-to-end development tooling.
+At it's core is the [Virtual Assistant template]({{site.baseurl}}//overview/virtual-assistant-template) (available in C# and TypeScript), a project template with the best practices to developing a bot on the Microsoft Azure platform.

-Common scenarios are provided as reusable conversational Skills, increasing developer productivity and enabling a vibrant ecosystem of reusable scenarios.
-Individual Skills can be added to an existing conversational application like: finding a point of interest, checking off an item on a to-do list, or replying to an email.
-Skills are fully customizable and consist of language models for multiple languages, dialogs, and code.
+Extend a Virtual Assistant experience with reusable [Bot Framework Skills]({{site.baseurl}}/overview/skills), fulfilling common scenarios such as finding a nearby point of interest, checking off an item on a to-do list, or replying to an email.
+Skills can be fully customized and samples are available, enabling you to get started with multiple languages, dialogs, and code.

 ![Virtual Assistant diagram]({{site.baseurl}}/assets/images/virtualassistant-diagram.jpg)